nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 ## Usage

-Double click any `.xrmid` file in songs or instruments file browser.
+Double click any `.xrmid` file in instruments file browser.
 Currently selected track in currently selected pattern will be replaced with the notes from the file.

 ## Feedback